DBatUTuebingen/provenance-for-recursive-queries/README.md

 ## dtw

-This examples evaluates the DTW value of two time series.
-It is an example for a recursive UDF and discussed in the paper.
+This example evaluates the DTW value of two time series.
+It is an example of a recursive UDF and is discussed in the paper.

 ### dtw-experiments